Digital Detox - 9 Steps to Mental Clarity

 Step 5: Control Notifications

-Turn off non-essential alerts and use “Do Not Disturb” during focus hours.
+Use "Do Not Disturb" during your focus hours.

 Step 6: Practice Mindful Digital Consumption

-Apply principles from Mindful Eating to curate digital habits, reducing anxiety (American Psychological Association, 2020).
+Apply principles from Mindful Eating to curate your digital habits.

 Step 7: Rediscover Analog Activities